-Anyone who wants to sell their property in Spain knows exactly what they want.
-From our experience, we know that discretion, the correct valuation of the property and targeted marketing are the most important factors.
+Anyone who wants to sell their property in Ibiza knows exactly what they want.
+From our experience, we know that discretion, the right valuation of the property and targeted marketing are the most important factors.
 We create the optimal framework conditions for the sale by working intensively with you.

 Three options for evaluation